Purpose of Upward Bound Math & Science

-- You will be in the 9th grade (students in the 8th grade may apply for admission but will not be admitted until they receive their final 8th grade report card)
+- You will be in at least the 9th grade (students in the 8th grade may apply for admission but will not be admitted until they receive their final 8th grade report card)

 - You have an interest in science, mathematics, engineering, or a related area STEM field

 - You attend one of the target high schools: Douglas Byrd High and Westover High in Cumberland County or Lumberton High in Robeson County

 - You are a potential first generation college students and/or students who receive free/reduced lunch.